-- Sales of street light poles in units and $ value are forecast from 2018 to 2025 by country and pole type (steel/aluminium, concrete, wood, composite), for new installations and replacements.
+- Sales of poles for street lights in units and $ value are forecast from 2018 to 2025 by country and pole type (steel/aluminium, concrete, wood, composite), for new installations and replacements.

 - Replacements of concrete and wood poles with Passive Safety steel/aluminium poles are analysed.

-- Passive Safety is driving a switch from wood and concrete to steel, aluminium and composite poles in the street light segment of the market.
+- Passive Safety is driving a switch from wood and concrete to steel, aluminium and composite poles for street lights segment of the market.

-- Passive Safety is a significant driver of the street light pole market.
+- Passive Safety is a significant driver of the poles for street lights market.
 The concept appeared about thirty year ago and is now accepted as essential for road safety in advanced countries.
 This report explains what it is and how it works and its impact on the demand for poles.

 - Not all roads need Passive Safety devices.
 Passive Safety poles choices are based on road category, accident rates and speed limits.
 These categories determine the type of Passive Safety pole required.